Your cart is currently empty!

-WFS believes that having a life-threatening problem with alcohol and/or drug use is not a moral weakness, it is the symptom of a serious disorder which demands rigorous attention to healing.
-Founded by a sociologist who related over-reliance on substances to the loss of identity many women feel with competing roles in society, WFS believes that guilt, depression, and low (or no) self-esteem are common problems women experience for which substances have become the primary coping mechanism.
+Experiencing a life-threatening problem with alcohol or another drug is not a moral weakness.
+It is a serious disorder that demands rigorous attention to healing.
+Founded by a sociologist who believed that women face unique challenges in overcoming addiction, the WFS New Life Program is specifically designed to help women overcome guilt, depression, and low (or no) self-esteem for which substances have become the primary coping mechanism.

-To overcome Substance Use Disorders (SUDs), women must address their real needs – the need for feelings of self-value and self-worth.
-The WFS New Life Program is specifically designed to fit these emotional needs of women.
-It shows women how to overcome their SUD with supportive group interactions.
-Together, women learn how to identify the problems which caused and were caused by their substance use, as well as new ways of approaching and solving problems.
+To overcome substance use disorders (SUDs), women must address their real needs — those for an increased sense of self-value, self-worth, and self-efficacy.
+The program shows women how to overcome their problematic substance use with supportive group interactions.
+Women learn how to identify and address the problems which caused and were caused by their use, as well as new ways of approaching and solving problems.
 Together, women learn how to live individually; they learn awareness of self and fulfillment of self.

 The Women for Sobriety New Life Program further promotes behavioral changes by:

-Positive reinforcement (approval and encouragement)
+- Positive reinforcement (approval and encouragement)

-Cognitive strategies (positive thinking)
+- Cognitive strategies (positive thinking)

-Dynamic group involvement.
+- Dynamic group involvement.

 For more information on ways to access support from other women participating in the New Life Program, please visit the Community page.